MrAgentSmith/Get-Public-IP/README.md

 This works best if you set up an indepentent email, that just this program logs into, otherwise you could end up having emails deleted.
 I also don't know how securely the passwords are transmitted over the internet, when logging into the server.

+NOTE: The login password to your email server is left completely unencrypted within the script.

 To get the script working:
   1.  pip install imap_tools, smtplib, ssl (might be others as well, see list of libraries)
   2. Set the variables on lines 32 to 36